MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 - `Cloudflare API` for Let's Encrypt DNS-01 certificates
 - Your `Grafana Cloud` information
 - The location of your `Music` for generating logs
+- Your `UID/GID` for that user's Music folder
 - `Telegram` for Grafana alerts needs the `token` and `chatid`